scicloj/scicloj.github.io/content/en/docs/community/groups/macroexpand/index.md

 For the past few years, Scicloj has focused inward - building tools and libraries while growing our community through our [mentoring program](https://scicloj.github.io/docs/community/groups/open-source-mentoring/) and other small group meetings.

-Now in 2025, we are also looking outward, seeking to bring Clojure to new fields and users.
+Now in 2025, we are also looking outward as well, seeking to bring Clojure to new fields and users.
 We have been busy creating [beginner-friendly tools](https://www.youtube.com/watch?v=tDz1x2d65C0), running [workshops](https://bobkonf.de/2025/howe.html), organizing [meetings](https://scicloj.github.io/docs/community/events/) at the various [study groups](https://scicloj.github.io/docs/community/groups/), writing [tutorials](https://scicloj.github.io/clojure-data-tutorials/), building a [starter toolkit](https://scicloj.github.io/noj/), and launching [a conference](https://scicloj.github.io/docs/community/groups/scinoj-light/) for new data use cases.

-While Scicloj focuses on data science, we believe that growing Clojure as a whole helps everyone.
+While Scicloj focuses mostly on data science, we believe that growing Clojure as a whole helps everyone.
 Getting there will require looking and reflecting both inward and outward, and forming new collaborations around new ideas.

-That's why we're starting *macroexpand* - regular gatherings where Clojurians can work together on bringing Clojure to new places.
+That's why we're running *macroexpand* - regular gatherings where Clojurians can work together on bringing Clojure to new places.

 ## Format